< Blog

 Why is mixing materials important?

+Maybe you’ve seen a kitchen with exposed brick walls, warm wood cabinets with sleek glass faces, and even mixed metal finishes for the hardware.
+The space looked great and like it was just inviting you to sit down and enjoy a home-cooked meal.
+That’s the magic of mixing materials.
 “Although there’s nothing wrong with creating a space using all the same materials so everything matches, mixing materials is a tried and true way to add depth and character to your kitchen.
 You can be adventurous or subtle.
 Mixing materials can inject personality and define work areas in your space.
-Whether your style is traditional, contemporary, farmhouse, industrial or anywhere in between, learning to mix materials is the key to creating an inviting home.”
+Whether your style is traditional, contemporary, farmhouse, industrial or anywhere in between, learning to mix materials is the key to creating an inviting home.” – Kate Marchisio, HomeScapes Designer

 Here are a few simple mixed material tips to consider as you start designing.